 It’s hard to call them advanced, but they are doggedly persistent – showing no fear once you’re spotted, while chasing and shooting you even if you recloak.
 You can never shake them once they’ve seen you.
 Yet the greatest sin is that they can never be surprised.
 Yes, you can creep up behind one, but he will instantly – in the next frame of animation – turn 180 and fire.
 I never, not once, killed a Marine without taking damage as either the Alien or Predator.
 I’m pretty sure it’s flatly impossible, and that knocks the feeling of being one of cinema’s most legendary nasties down a few pegs.

 On to the Marine game, which is clearly the focus.
 The Alien and Predator games feel like side bonuses or afterthoughts by comparison.
 You play as Pvt.
 Lance J. Lewis – I’m guessing a Rebellion in-joke – who has just come off an automated sentence in the cryo-brig for punching an officer.
-I assume this plot element is meant to make you a bad ass lone wolf who doesn’t play by the rules (though your punishment is… a nap?), but it also conveniently leaves you as the last human alive on a station full of extraterrestrial meanies.
+It’s a familiar plot device that I assume is meant to make you a bad ass lone wolf who doesn’t play by the rules (though your punishment is… a nap?), but it also conveniently leaves you as the last human alive on a station full of extraterrestrial meanies.

 You find a shotgun about two steps from where you start, and must find the rest of your arsenal around the station.
 Unlike the other two games, Marine weapons absolutely require ammo and you’ll constantly need to search for supplies.
 It makes this game much more of an exercise in survival horror – compared to the action focus of nearly every other Aliens game – and it fits the theme as tightly as a facehugger on a blue collar worker.